msssm/project_template/README.md

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results

 For all cases and from a purely abstract, theoretical consideration, the model can clearly be expected to converge to a non-changing state in which all actors are only connected to other actors holding the same opinion.